HL7/smp-ig/input/pagecontent/specification.md

 #### Profiles
-This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html) and terminology artifacts to describe the content to be shared as part of prior authorization requests and responses.
+This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html) and terminology artifacts to describe the content to be shared as part of transition of care process.

 The full set of profiles defined in this implementation guide can be found by following the links on the [Artifacts](fhirArtifacts.html) page.